StevenFox96/OperatorOps/README.md

 #### 5. Create a Release and run the installation process. <a name="create-release"></a>

 In order to run the github's actions pipeline, we'll need to create a [Release](https://help.github.com/en/github/administering-a-repository/about-releases).
-A *Release* in software, is a term that coined long ago, and referring to the ability to track the product's functionality over time by assigning a version schema (v1.0, v1.1, etc) for each release.
+A *Release* in software, is a term that was coined long ago, and referring to the ability to track a product's functionality over time by assigning a version schema (v1.0, v1.1, etc) for each release.
 A new release can consists of new features, bug fixes, documentation, etc. that were missing in a previous release of the product, and added to the current release.

-Our github's actions pipeline configured to run with every new `Release` that created in the repository.
+Our GitHub's actions pipeline is configured to run with every new `Release` created in the repository.

-In this step we will create a `Release` in our repository which will then will trigger a run of the github's actions pipeline attached to the repository.
+In this step we will create a `Release` in our repository which will then will trigger a run of the GitHub's actions pipeline attached to the repository.

 The pipeline will do the following:
 1. Deploy the EOS contracts to EOS mainnet.
-2. Upload the webapp to IPFS (via Pinata)
+2. Upload the web app to IPFS (via Pinata)
-3. Configure your DNS to point to the webapp (via Cloudflare)
+3. Configure your DNS to point to the web app (via Cloudflare)

-At the end of the installation process, the webapp will be available through the domain you provided in the steps above.
+At the end of the installation process, the web app will be available through the domain you provided in the steps above.

 Create a Release:
 1. In the *OperatorOps* repository homepage, click the **Releases** tab.